bek0swe/C-Array-manipulation/README.md

 Made by BERKAY CAN (EMU CMSE231 ASSIGNMENT 1 TASK 1)

-An array of numbers randomly formed and added some features to it.
+An array of numbers(consists of 50 elements) randomly formed and added some features to it.

 findAverage --> Finds the average of array.